T3gu1a/D-algebraic-functions/README.md

 - **DDfiniteToDalg**: for converting a holonomic ODE into an ADE having the same solutions.
 - **SysToMinDiffPoly**: for computing input-output equation of dynamical systems.
 - **OrderDegreeADE**: for computing the order and the degree of a given ADE.
 Often useful when the ADE displays on several lines.
-- **MultiDalg**: subpackage for multivariate the arithmetic of multivariate D-algebraic functions (almost ready!).
+- **MultiDalg**: subpackage for operations with multivariate D-algebraic functions.
+The command for arithmetic operations is almost complete!
+(April 2023).

 ## Installation